OpenGene/fastp/README.md

 A minimum length can be set with `<poly_g_min_len>` for `fastp` to detect polyG.
 This value is 10 by default.

+# polyX tail trimming
+This feature is similar as polyG tail trimming, but is disabled by default.
+Use `-x` or `--polyX` to enable it.
+A minimum length can be set with `<poly_x_min_len>` for `fastp` to detect polyX.
+This value is 10 by default.

 # unique molecular identifer (UMI) processing
 UMI is useful for duplication elimination and error correction based on generating consensus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.
 To enable UMI processing, you have to enable `-U` or `--umi` option in the command line, and specify `--umi_loc`  to specify the UMI location, it can be one of: